Negative-Convexity/Negative-Convexity/README.md

 - 👋 Hi, I’m @Negative-Convexity
-- 👀 I’m interested in: the system that is our global capital markets, particularly, fixed income securities markets.
+- 👀 I’m interested in: the systems that are our global capital markets, particularly, the fixed income securities markets.
 Computer science / statistics-econometrics / mathematics are the tools.
 Financial economics is the theory.
 Convertible bonds and monetary theory occupy the apex of my knowledge tree.
 - 🌱 I’m currently learning: OOP.
 - 💞️ I’m looking to collaborate on: nothing.
 - 📫 How to reach me: message.